Lovinity/wwsu/README.md

             queueLength: 0, // Amount of audio queued in radioDJ in seconds (can be a float)
             breakneeded: false, // If the current DJ needs to take the FCC required top of the hour break, this will be true
             status: 4, // Overall system status: 1 = major outage, 2 = partial outage, 3 = minor issue, 4 = rebooting, 5 = operational
-            webchat: true // Set to false to restrict the ability to send chat messages through the website },
+            webchat: true, // Set to false to restrict the ability to send chat messages through the website
+            playlist: null, // Name of the playlist we are currently airing
+            playlist_position: -1, // Current position within the playlist
+            playlist_played: null // Use moment.toISOString() when changing in changeMeta!
+If you directly store a moment instance here, database updating will fail
+        }